-- Power Output Monitoring: The POWER OUT (W) LEDs light to indicate the power output from the amplifier.
-These LEDs light in from left to right as a bar of light.
-For example, 70 watts output is indicated by the LEDs under 25, 50, 60 and 70 being lit. - The output of power amplifiers typically vary ±1 dB for a given power input.
-For example, the amplifier may provide anywhere between 80 and 120 watts output for 5 watts of drive and may vary from band to band.
-This is typical.
-Never exceed 10 watts of RF drive to the amplifier at any time.
+• Power Output Monitoring: The POWER OUT (W) LEDs light to indicate the power output from the amplifier.
+These LEDs light from left to right as a bar of light.
+For example, 70 watts output is indicated by the LEDs under 25, 50, 60 and 70 being lit.